bitovi/academy/src/react/5-styling-in-react.md

 ## CSS Modules

 [A CSS Module](https://css-tricks.com/css-modules-part-1-need/) is a CSS file in which all class names and animation names are scoped locally by default.
-This means that if you've imported a .
 This prevents a common problem with importing css into components, name clashing.

 When you define styles for a specific component, you want to be able to use descriptive names without having to worry about the other class names in the app.
 When you structure your css as a module, unique names are automatically generated.
 This solves the clashing issue.